Ronak-jain-rv/Todo-Angular2/README.md

+Hello All!!!!
+Welcome

 # TODO

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.2.1.
+This is a Todo Application and this project was generated with [Angular CLI] version 6.2.1.

 ## Development server